 The Top Butterfly Knife Brands

 - Benchmade – They don’t call it the Butterfly brand for nothing.
-Benchmade is the OG then it comes to balisong knife production in the USA.
+Benchmade is the OG when it comes to balisong knife production in the USA.
 Since those early days the competition has increased but Benchmade continues to manufacture high quality butterfly knives at the higher end of the price range.

 - HOM Design – Created by Jerry Hom the Hom Design brand has gained tremendous reputation among the butterfly knife community.